sharifmajumdar/inventory-management/README.md

 ## Online invetory store

-A online based inventory management system (backend) where the aim was to design a sample CRUD operation APIs with proper validation.
+An online based inventory management system (backend) where the aim was to design a sample CRUD operation APIs with proper validation.

 # Technology used